Update: The Strike Industries Hydra Blade is available now. You can get it through this affiliate link.

 - Wire stripper

-Currently the Hydra Blade is in pre-order status, so we have not had the chance to put this multi-tool knife to the works.
-However, the Hydra Blade looks intriguing enough to us to place a pre-order.
-We’ll let you know how they Hydra Blade works out after it arrives.
+Currently, the Hydra Blade is in pre-order status, so I have not had the chance to put this multi-tool knife to the works.
+However, the Hydra Blade looks intriguing enough to me that I placed a pre-order.
+I’ll let you know how they Hydra Blade works out after it arrives.